rb4194/godot-docs/getting_started/step_by_step/singletons_autoload.rst

 The `Singleton Pattern <https://en.wikipedia.org/wiki/Singleton_pattern>`_ is a useful tool for solving the common use case where you need to store persistent information between scenes.
-In our case it is possible re-use the same scene or class for multiple singletons, so long as they have different names.
+In our case it is possible to re-use the same scene or class for multiple singletons, so long as they have different names.